 Authors are depriving themselves.
 I don't know why, but for some reason, certain words and verb tenses have landed on someone's "hit list," and consequently have become taboo--to the detriment of clarity in our writing.
 I don't know who that "someone" is or why anyone should pay attention to his opinion, but editors who understand grammar wisely ignore him.

 One of the words currently cloaked in shame is "was."
-To a certain extent, I understand this.
-"Was" is the primary marker of a passive sentence, something generally frowned upon in the world of fiction writing.
-But let's take a look at its other uses.
+To a certain extent, I understand this, but let's take a look at it.
 One of these two sentences below is a sure-fire example of lazy writing.
 Guess which:

 A. As I watched, I realized he was strong as an ox.

 B. When I saw him, he was sitting by Sally.